 What is a VA loan?

-A VA loan is a type of mortgage loan that is secured by the United States Department of Veteran Affairs (VA).
-These types of loans are available to individuals who are either currently serving or have served in the United States armed forces, as well as their eligible surviving spouses.
-While the loans are offered by private lenders, a portion of the loan is guaranteed by the VA.
+VA loans are available to eligible individuals who are either currently serving or have served in the United States armed forces, as well as their qualified surviving spouses.

-- Service Type – Length and type of service may impact the type of VA loan an individual can obtain.
+- Service type: Length and type of service may impact the type of VA loan an individual can qualify for.

-- Funding Fee – A funding fee may be required to help defer some of the loan’s cost to taxpayers, which is a percentage of the loan amount and varies depending on the type of loan and military category of the borrower.
+- Funding fee: A funding fee, which is a percentage of the loan amount, may be required to help defer some of the loan’s cost to taxpayers.
+This may vary depending on the type of loan and branch of service.

-- Loan Limits – While the VA does not put a cap on how much an individual can borrow to finance a home, there are limits to the amount of liability the VA can take on, which may impact how much a person can borrow without making a down payment.
+- Loan limits: While the VA does not put a cap on how much an individual can borrow to finance a home, there are limits on the amount of liability the VA can take on.
+That may impact how much a person can borrow without making a down payment.

 Is a VA loan the right loan for me?